% Arabica: International growth

-As of August 2025, the chain has 230 stores worldwide.
-Countries served include the United States, Canada, Indonesia, Qatar, China, the United Kingdom, Bahrain, Malaysia, Morocco, Hungary, Kuwait, United Arab Emirates, Japan, France, Singapore, Cambodia, Philippines, Thailand, Oman and Macau. % Arabica's largest international presence is in mainland China, where it operates 88 stores.
+As of August 2025, the chain has 243 stores worldwide.
+Countries served include the United States, Canada, Indonesia, Qatar, China (including Macau), the United Kingdom, Bahrain, Malaysia, Morocco, Hungary, Kuwait, United Arab Emirates, Japan, France, Hong Kong, Cambodia, Philippines, Thailand, Oman and Taiwan. % Arabica's largest international presence is in mainland China, where it operates 88 stores.

 % Arabica expanded to Thailand in June 2020, opening a 250m^{2} store in Bangkok's Iconsiam center which was described as the city's most popular specialty coffee cafe.
 At the time, it was the brand's 48th global outpost.

 The first U.S. cafe opened in Dumbo, Brooklyn on June 11, 2021.
 Most locations of % Arabica are franchise operations, however, the three locations in Kyoto are corporate managed.

 In August 2022, % Arabica opened its first store in Taiwan located at the foot of Taipei Elephant Mountain and the first Bali store at Kuta Beachwalk Mall.
 It is the first % Arabica store to forgo the usage of plastic cups, a standard that all % Arabica stores to follow in the future.
 The stores were quickly followed by the first location in South Korea, opening in Seoul's Gangnam district in September 2022.
 The store marked % Arabica's 113th global location.